LiveInChat/livestatus/markdown/en/tos.md

 ## 20. Arbitration, Class-Action Waiver, and Jury Waiver

-PLEASE READ THE FOLLOWING PARAGRAPHS CAREFULLY BECAUSE THEY PROVIDE THAT YOU AND LiveIn AGREE TO RESOLVE ALL DISPUTES BETWEEN US THROUGH BINDING INDIVIDUAL ARBITRATION.
+PLEASE READ THE FOLLOWING PARAGRAPHS CAREFULLY BECAUSE THEY PROVIDE THAT YOU AND LiveStatus AGREE TO RESOLVE ALL DISPUTES BETWEEN US THROUGH BINDING INDIVIDUAL ARBITRATION.

-For any dispute you have with LiveIn, you agree to first contact us and try to resolve the dispute with us informally.
-If LiveIn is not able to resolve the dispute informally, we each agree to resolve any claim, dispute, or controversy arising out of or in connection with or relating to these Terms through binding arbitration.
+For any dispute you have with LiveStatus, you agree to first contact us and try to resolve the dispute with us informally.
+If LiveStatus is not able to resolve the dispute informally, we each agree to resolve any claim, dispute, or controversy arising out of or in connection with or relating to these Terms through binding arbitration.

 Arbitration is a more informal way to resolve our disagreements than a lawsuit in court.
 For instance, arbitration uses a neutral arbitrator instead of a judge or jury, involves more limited discovery, and is subject to very limited review by courts.
 Although the process is more informal, arbitrators can award the same damages and relief that a court can award.
-You agree that, by agreeing to these Terms of Service, the U.S. Federal Arbitration Act governs the interpretation and enforcement of this provision, and that you and LiveIn are each waiving the right to a trial by jury or to participate in a class action.
+You agree that, by agreeing to these Terms of Service, the U.S. Federal Arbitration Act governs the interpretation and enforcement of this provision, and that you and LiveStatus are each waiving the right to a trial by jury or to participate in a class action.
 The arbitrator has exclusive authority to resolve any dispute relating to the interpretation, applicability, or enforceability of this binding arbitration agreement.
-This arbitration provision shall survive termination of this Agreement and the termination of your LiveIn account.
+This arbitration provision shall survive termination of this Agreement and the termination of your LiveStatus account.

 1. Applicability of Arbitration Agreement.
-You and LiveIn agree that all claims and disputes (whether contract, tort, or otherwise), including all statutory claims and disputes, arising out of or relating to these Terms or the use of the Services that cannot be resolved in small claims court will be resolved by binding arbitration on an individual basis, except that you and LiveIn are not required to arbitrate any dispute in which either party seeks equitable relief for the alleged unlawful use of copyrights, trademarks, trade names, logos, trade secrets, or patents.
+You and LiveStatus agree that all claims and disputes (whether contract, tort, or otherwise), including all statutory claims and disputes, arising out of or relating to these Terms or the use of the Services that cannot be resolved in small claims court will be resolved by binding arbitration on an individual basis, except that you and LiveStatus are not required to arbitrate any dispute in which either party seeks equitable relief for the alleged unlawful use of copyrights, trademarks, trade names, logos, trade secrets, or patents.
 To be clear: the phrase “all claims and disputes” also includes claims and disputes that arose between us before the effective date of these Terms.
 In addition, all disputes concerning the arbitrability of a claim (including disputes about the scope, applicability, enforceability, revocability, or validity of the Arbitration Agreement) shall be decided by the arbitrator, except as expressly provided below.
 2. Arbitration Rules.
 The Federal Arbitration Act, including its procedural provisions, governs the interpretation and enforcement of this dispute-resolution provision, and not state law.
 Arbitration will be conducted by ADR Services, Inc. (“ADR Services”) (https://www.adrservices.com/).
 If ADR Services is not available to arbitrate, the parties will select an alternative arbitral forum, and if they cannot agree, will ask the court to appoint an arbitrator pursuant to 9 U.S.C. § 5.
 The rules of the arbitral forum will govern all aspects of this arbitration, except to the extent those rules conflict with these Terms.
 The arbitration will be conducted by a single neutral arbitrator.
 Any claims or disputes where the total amount sought is less than $10,000 USD may be resolved through binding non-appearance-based arbitration, at the option of the party seeking relief.
 For claims or disputes where the total amount sought is $10,000 USD or more, the right to a hearing will be determined by the arbitral forum’s rules.
 Any judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
 3. Additional Rules for Non-appearance Arbitration.
 If non-appearance arbitration is elected, the arbitration will be conducted by telephone, online, written submissions, or any combination of the three; the specific manner will be chosen by the party initiating the arbitration.
 The arbitration will not involve any personal appearance by the parties or witnesses unless the parties mutually agree otherwise.
 4. Fees.
 ADR Services sets forth fees for its services, which are available at https://www.adrservices.com/rate-fee-schedule/.
-If LiveIn is the party initiating an arbitration against you, LiveIn will pay all costs associated with the arbitration, including the entire filing fee.
-If you are the party initiating an arbitration against LiveIn, you will be responsible for the first $100 toward the nonrefundable Initial Filing Fee, and LiveIn will pay the remainder of your Initial Filing fee and both parties’ Administrative Fee.
+If LiveStatus is the party initiating an arbitration against you, LiveStatus will pay all costs associated with the arbitration, including the entire filing fee.
+If you are the party initiating an arbitration against LiveStatus, you will be responsible for the first $100 toward the nonrefundable Initial Filing Fee, and LiveStatus will pay the remainder of your Initial Filing fee and both parties’ Administrative Fee.
 5. Authority of the Arbitrator.
-The arbitrator will decide the jurisdiction of the arbitrator and the rights and liabilities, if any, of you and LiveIn.
+The arbitrator will decide the jurisdiction of the arbitrator and the rights and liabilities, if any, of you and LiveStatus.
 The dispute will not be consolidated with any other matters or joined with any other cases or parties.
 The arbitrator will have the authority to grant motions dispositive of all or part of any claim or dispute.
 The arbitrator will have the authority to award monetary damages and to grant any non-monetary remedy or relief available to an individual under law, the arbitral forum’s rules, and the Terms.
 The arbitrator will issue a written award and statement of decision describing the essential findings and conclusions on which the award is based, including the calculation of any damages awarded.
 The arbitrator has the same authority to award relief on an individual basis that a judge in a court of law would have.
-The award of the arbitrator is final and binding upon you and LiveIn.
+The award of the arbitrator is final and binding upon you and LiveStatus.
 6. Waiver of Jury Trial.
-YOU AND LiveIn WAIVE ANY CONSTITUTIONAL AND STATUTORY RIGHTS TO GO TO COURT AND HAVE A TRIAL IN FRONT OF A JUDGE OR A JURY.
-You and LiveIn are instead electing to have claims and disputes resolved by arbitration.
+YOU AND LiveStatus WAIVE ANY CONSTITUTIONAL AND STATUTORY RIGHTS TO GO TO COURT AND HAVE A TRIAL IN FRONT OF A JUDGE OR A JURY.
+You and LiveStatus are instead electing to have claims and disputes resolved by arbitration.
 Arbitration procedures are typically more limited, more efficient, and less costly than rules applicable in court and are subject to very limited review by a court.
-In any litigation between you and LiveIn over whether to vacate or enforce an arbitration award, YOU AND LiveIn WAIVE ALL RIGHTS TO A JURY TRIAL, and elect instead to have the dispute be resolved by a judge.
+In any litigation between you and LiveStatus over whether to vacate or enforce an arbitration award, YOU AND LiveStatus WAIVE ALL RIGHTS TO A JURY TRIAL, and elect instead to have the dispute be resolved by a judge.
 7. Waiver of Class or Consolidated Actions.
 ALL CLAIMS AND DISPUTES WITHIN THE SCOPE OF THIS ARBITRATION AGREEMENT MUST BE ARBITRATED OR LITIGATED ON AN INDIVIDUAL BASIS AND NOT ON A CLASS BASIS.
 CLAIMS OF MORE THAN ONE CUSTOMER OR USER CANNOT BE ARBITRATED OR LITIGATED JOINTLY OR CONSOLIDATED WITH THOSE OF ANY OTHER CUSTOMER OR USER.
 Notwithstanding any other provision of this Agreement, the Arbitration Agreement or ADR Services’ Rules, disputes regarding the interpretation, applicability, or enforceability of this waiver may be resolved only by a court and not by an arbitrator.
 If this waiver of class or consolidated actions is deemed invalid or unenforceable, neither you nor we are entitled to arbitration; instead all claims and disputes will be resolved in a court as set forth in this section .
 8. Right to Waive.
 Any rights and limitations set forth in this Arbitration Agreement may be waived by the party against whom the claim is asserted.
 Such waiver will not waive or affect any other portion of this Arbitration Agreement.
 9. Opt-out.
 You may opt out of this Arbitration Agreement.
-If you do so, neither you nor LiveIn can force the other to arbitrate.
-To opt out, you must notify LiveIn in writing no later than 30 days after first becoming subject to this Arbitration Agreement.
-Your notice must include your name and address, your name and the phone number you used to set up your LiveIn account (if you have one), and an unequivocal statement that you want to opt out of this Arbitration Agreement.
+If you do so, neither you nor LiveStatus can force the other to arbitrate.
+To opt out, you must notify LiveStatus in writing no later than 30 days after first becoming subject to this Arbitration Agreement.
+Your notice must include your name and address, your name and the phone number you used to set up your LiveStatus account (if you have one), and an unequivocal statement that you want to opt out of this Arbitration Agreement.
 You must either email the opt-out notice to help <a href="mailto:service@livein.mobi">service@livein.mobi</a>
 10. Small Claims Court.
-Notwithstanding the foregoing, either you or LiveIn may bring an individual action in small claims court.
+Notwithstanding the foregoing, either you or LiveStatus may bring an individual action in small claims court.
 11. Arbitration Agreement Survival.
-This Arbitration Agreement will survive the termination of your relationship with LiveIn.
+This Arbitration Agreement will survive the termination of your relationship with LiveStatus.

 If you are a user in the EU, EEA, or UK, this section does not apply to you.